pybuilder/pybuilder.github.io/documentation/plugins.md

 ## Generic build plugins

 ### Executing shell commands
-*pybuilder* ships with a plugin that allows you to incorporate arbitrary shell commands in the build process.
+*PyBuilder* ships with a plugin that allows you to incorporate arbitrary shell commands in the build process.

 This plugin can be activated using `use_plugin("exec")` and is configured through